If you’re a real estate appraiser, noting whether a sale is an arm’s length transaction or a different type of sale is essential.

 Here are the primary factors that impact it.

-This factor considers the cost of recently sold comparable properties in the area.
+Note: This factor considers the cost of recently sold comparable properties in the area.

 By conducting a non-arm’s length transaction, buyers and sellers can impact the cost of other homes in the area.

-In the interest of fairness, arm’s length transactions set the precedent for how much a property with similar characteristics is likely to be sold in a certain area or market.
+Thus, in the interest of fairness, arm’s length transactions set the precedent for how much a property with similar characteristics is likely to be sold in a certain area or market.

 12. What are the advantages of an arm’s length transaction?